jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 ## **2: Sentiment Analysis**

 The tweets are collected within a 50 mile range of Anglophone and Sinic country capitals from 11-05-2021 to present.
 A sentiment analysis is then conducted using the NRC sentiment library.

-The Anglophone countries consist of the US, the UK, Cananda, Australia, New Zealand and South Africa.
+The Anglophone countries consist of the US, the UK, Canada, Australia, New Zealand and South Africa.
 The Sinic countries consist of China, Vietnam, Taiwan, South Korea, Hong Kong and Singapore.

-The anti-authority words include 1) defy, 2) disobey, 3) dissent, 4) oppose,
+The anti-authority words include 1) defy, 2) disobey, 3) dissent, 4)
-5) protest, 6) rebel, 7) resist, 8) revolt and 9) riot.
+oppose, 5) protest, 6) rebel, 7) resist, 8) revolt and 9) riot.

-Figures 2.1 to 2.3 show net
-sentiment (positive minus negative words), while figures 2.4 to 2.5 show specific emotions.
+Figures 2.1 to 2.3 show net sentiment (positive minus negative words), while figures 2.4 to 2.5 show specific emotions.

 <br>